nuosql

 When running

-interactively, every SQL statement must end with a semicolon ( ; ).
-With the--nosemicolon
+nuosqlinteractively, every SQL statement must end with a semicolon ( ; ).
+With the--nosemicolonoption,nuosqlwill not require a semicolon command terminator.
+Instead,nuosqlwill execute each line as a separate SQL command. --password <password>-

 Required if

-is not specified.
-This is the password for the user specified in the--user
+--configis not specified.
+This is the password for the user specified in the--useroption. --pager <pager>-

 Specifies a command through which all query output will be piped.
 For example, see Paginate Output.